AP2300/dotcms_assingment/README.md

 ### UVE (Universal Visual Editor) Integration

-The UVE integration was tricky, requiring careful attention to component structure and DotCMS config.
+Successfully integrated UVE with careful attention to component structure and DotCMS config.

 **Approach:**
 - Built components first, tested them, then added UVE functionality
 - Followed the official DotCMS React SDK docs and cross-referenced the starter demo
 - Used `NEXT_PUBLIC_DOTCMS_MODE` to switch between preview/production rendering

-**The Main Issue:**
-Got a persistent "UVE Subscription: Not running inside UVE" warning even after verifying everything:
-- Correct hook usage with `useEditableDotCMSPage`
-- Proper component registration
-- Environment variables all set
-- DotCMS instance settings configured

-This warning stays even though the editing functionality works.
-Likely a timing/initialization thing that doesn't affect functionality.
+- All content types properly registered and editable in UVE mode

 ### Patterns Followed from Example